biomejs/biome/.changeset/removed_support_for_assert.md

 # Removed support for `assert` syntax

-Biome now longer supports the `assert` syntax, use thew new `with` syntax instead
+Biome now longer supports the `assert` syntax, use the new `with` syntax instead:

 ```diff
 -import {test} from "foo.json" assert { for: "for" }